ajchaudhari/WRIST-segmentation/README.md

 <p>
     <img src="Documentation/Anisotropic_Diffusion.gif" alt>
-    <em>The "Show Filtered Image" checkmark is quite useful for finding a good value for the Sigmoid Threshold parameter.</em>
+    <em>The "Show Filtered Image" checkmark is also useful for finding a good value for the Anisotropic Diffusion parameter.</em>
 </p>

 > The segmentation is not growing enough!
 What do I do?